spockbots/city/docs-source/source/0_menu.rst

              Calibrate
              ....

-Displays a menu in which we muve with the UP DOWN keys up and down.
+Displays a menu in which we move with the UP DOWN keys up and down.
 We leave with the left key and select a program with the right key.